The season of goodwill could become the season of ill will if you fall victim to the cyber criminals

 If you think this issue doesn’t affect you and that it is a mainly a matter for governments and large organisations, then think again.

-There are growing indications that small and medium businesses, the bedrock of an economy such as the one in Wales, are increasingly in the firing line of the criminals.
+There are growing indications that small and medium businesses, the bedrock of a regional economy such as the one in the East of England, are increasingly in the firing line of the criminals.